Lithuania

 Amendments regarding calculation of average wage, duration of annual leave, working and rest time

-Impact date: 30 October 2025 (provisions regarding calculation of annual leave enter into force on 1 January 2026) Government Resolution “On the Implementation of the Labor Code of the Republic of Lithuania” has been amended.
+Impact date: 30 October 2025 (provisions regarding calculation of annual leave entered into force on 1 January 2026) Government Resolution “On the Implementation of the Labor Code of the Republic of Lithuania” has been amended.
 The amendments cover updates to the procedure for calculating the average wage, the list and duration of extended annual leave for certain employee categories, and specific rules on working time and rest time in various economic sectors.

 Employer implications/action needed Employers must:

-• Review and, if necessary, adjust internal payroll policies to align with the revised average wage calculation procedure
+- review and, if necessary, adjust internal payroll policies to align with the revised average wage calculation procedure

-• Verify employee categories entitled to extended annual leave and update internal HR documentation accordingly
+- verify employee categories entitled to extended annual leave and update internal HR documentation accordingly

-• Ensure compliance with new working time and rest time provisions applicable to relevant economic sectors
+- ensure compliance with new working time and rest time provisions applicable to relevant economic sectors

-• Communicate the updated rules to HR and payroll personnel responsible for employment administration
+- communicate the updated rules to HR and payroll personnel responsible for employment administration

 Employer risk

-• Failure to apply the correct wage calculation methodology may result in overpayment or underpayment claims
+- failure to apply the correct wage calculation methodology may result in overpayment or underpayment claims

-• Misapplication of leave entitlements may lead to employee complaints and potential labor dispute
+- misapplication of leave entitlements may lead to employee complaints and potential labor dispute

-• Non-compliance with sector-specific working time provisions could trigger inspections by the State Labor Inspectorate and administrative penalties
+- non-compliance with sector-specific working time provisions could trigger inspections by the State Labor Inspectorate and administrative penalties

-Impact date: 1 January 2026
+Impact date: 1 February 2026

 Proposed amendments to transpose the EU Pay Transparency Directive

-A draft amendment to the Lithuanian Labor Code has been registered to transpose the EU Pay Transparency Directive into national law.
+An updated draft amendment to the Lithuanian Labor Code has been registered to transpose the EU Pay Transparency Directive into national law.
 The proposed changes mainly reflect the requirements of the Directive (e.g., enhanced pay gap reporting obligations, requirements for all employers to establish formal, gender neutral remuneration systems etc.).

 Employer implications/action needed